quintonweenink/mo-pso-sequence-alignment/README.md

-### Investigating Boundary Constraint Handling Mechanisms for Particle Swarm Optimization
+### Multiple Sequence Alignment using Multi-Objective Particle Swarm Optimization

 *Abstract:* Investigate how to achieve Multiple Sequence Alignment using multi-objective particle swarm optimization.
 While many multi-objective optimisation techniques exist this paper will investigate the performance of vector evaluated particle swarm optimization to optimise the required objectives.